astrocore-team/astrocore-team.github.io/README.md

 # Creators
   *The creators of Ultimatesoundboard are **Geosjobbydo** and **Figi8Cake**!* **|** *Figi8cake is the owner of [Astrocore](https://Astrocore.net)
-, a company for making digital media. and geosjobbydo is the co-owner for Astrocore*
+, A company for making digital media. and geosjobbydo is the co-owner for Astrocore*
 # Preview
 ***Coming soon***